IPS-Eye-White

 1 Corinthians 15

-is primarily devoted to the topic of Christ's physical resurrection.
-In it Paul uses some pretty strong language, telling the church at Corinth that if Christ has not been raised, their faith is worthless.
-Also they are to be pitied if their hope in Him is limited to this life only, since He (Jesus) is the first fruits of "them that are asleep" (dead).
+This chapter is primarily devoted to the topic of Christ's physical resurrection.
+In it Paul uses some pretty strong language, telling the church at Corinth that if Christ had not been raised, their faith was worthless.
+Also they were to be pitied if their hope in Him was limited to this life only, because He (Jesus) is the first fruits of "them that are asleep" (dead).

-and if Christ hath not been raised, your faith is vain; ye are yet in your sins.
-Then they also that are fallen asleep in Christ have perished.
-If we have only hoped in Christ in this life, we are of all men most pitiable.
-But now hath Christ been raised from the dead, the first fruits of them that are asleep.
-(1 Corinthians: 15:17-20)
+and if Christ has not been raised, your faith is worthless; you are still in your sins.
+Then those also who have fallen asleep in Christ have perished.
+If we have hoped in Christ in this life only, we are of all men most to be pitied.
+But now Christ has been raised from the dead, the first fruits of those who are asleep.
+(1 Corinthians 15:17-20 NASB)

-He then goes on to speak of the first two phases in the order of the physical resurrection...
-1) Christ was raised 2) believers will be raised at Jesus' second coming.
+Paul then went on to speak of the order of the physical resurrection...
+Christ was raised first and believers will be raised at His second coming.

-For since by man came death, by man came also the resurrection of the dead.
-For as in Adam all die, so also in Christ shall (future tense) all be made alive.
-But each in his own order: Christ the first fruits; then they that are Christ's, at his coming.
-(1 Corinthians: 15:21-23)
+For since by a man came death, by a man also came the resurrection of the dead.
+For as in Adam all die, so also in Christ all will be made alive.
+But each in his own order: Christ the first fruits, after that those who are Christ's at His coming, (1 Corinthians 15:21-23 NASB)

 'He who has an ear, let him hear what the Spirit says to the churches.
 To him who overcomes, I will grant to eat of the tree of life which is in the Paradise of God.'
 (Revelation 2:7 NASB)